Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Colorado Schedule Analysis

-- The Buffaloes' best win this season came in a 77-67 victory over the No. 8 Utah Utes on January 6.
+- The Buffaloes took down the No. 8-ranked Utah Utes, 77-67, on January 6, which goes down as their signature win of the season.

-- The Buffaloes have 11 wins versus Quadrant 1 teams, tied for the sixth-most in Division 1.
+- The Buffaloes have 11 wins over Quadrant 1 teams, tied for the sixth-most in the nation.

-- Colorado has tied for the 49th-most Quadrant 2 wins in the country (four).

 Colorado 2022-23 Best Wins